-This 1932 Model 18 Roadster helped mark a new direction for Ford Motor Company.
+This 1932 Model 18 Roadster established a new direction for Ford Motor Company.
 After a 19-year, 15-million-unit production run of the Model T, the vehicle that helped build Ford’s foundation and fortunes, it was time for a change.
 Enter the Model B and the Model 18.
-The Model 18 was similar to the B, but it housed Ford’s new flathead V8 engine in contrast to the Model B’s four-cylinder.
-These days, the Model 18 is commonly referred to as the Ford V8.
+The Model 18 was similar to the B but housed Ford’s new, flathead V8 engine in contrast to the Model B’s four-cylinder.
+The Model 18 is commonly known today as the Ford V8.

 The 1932 Ford is called “The Deuce” because of the “two” in 32.
 With the Model 18, the “1” stands for “first” and the “8” for the V8 engine.

-The Model 18 was the first low-priced, mass-marketed automobile to have a V8 engine, and as such it’s a key milestone in the American automotive industry.
+The Model 18 was the first low-priced, mass-marketed automobile to have a V8 engine.
+As such, it’s a key milestone in the American automotive industry.
 The Roadster was priced at $460 new.

-Oddly enough for a promotion, ads for Ford’s new 3.6-Liter flathead V8 understated what the engine could actually do.
-While it was advertised at 65 horsepower, it actually developed about 70 HP on a compression ratio of 5.5:1.
+Oddly enough for a promotional campaign, ads for Ford’s new 3.6-liter, flathead V8 understated what the engine could actually do.
+While advertised at 65 horsepower, it actually developed about 70 hp on a compression ratio of 5.5:1.